-Choctaw Nation SMART Program (Set Morales and Resist Temptation)
+Choctaw Nation SMART Program (Set Morals and Resist Temptation)

 The OAH Teen Pregnancy Prevention Program is a national, evidence-based program that funds diverse organizations that are working to prevent teen pregnancy prevention across the United States.
 The Choctaw Nation of Oklahoma is the only tribe in Oklahoma that received this grant.
 The CN SMART Program will be implementing an evidence-based teen pregnancy prevention curriculum in areas with the greatest needs.
 The counties of Choctaw, McCurtain, Pittsburg, and Pushmataha counties have some of the highest teen pregnancy rates in the state of Oklahoma.
 These four counties will be the focus of this grant.

 Must be enrolled in Public Schools or Alternative Education (Elementary 5th-6th Grade, Middle School 7th- 8th Grade, High Schools 9th -10th Grade, and/or Alternative Education State Approved School

 Must reside in either Pushmataha, Choctaw, McCurtain and/or Pittsburg counties

 Must be in a Public School that agreed to accept the CN Smart Program